caio-a-garcia/normand-web-dev/README.md

 # normand-web-dev

-Implementation of tutorial by Eric Normand at ericnormand.me/guide/clojure-web-tutorial
+Implementation of tutorial by Eric Normand at https://ericnormand.me/guide/clojure-web-tutorial

 ## Usage

-FIXME
+Minimal web application, setup for interactive, REPL-driven development.
+Intended as a template for further projects.

 ## License